List of M*A*S*H characters: Dennis Troy

 Like Roy, he is a corpsman.
 He is sometimes seen together with Roy, and sometimes he is a jeep driver.
 Dennis has glasses and straight, light hair, and usually has a mustache.
 Dennis rarely speaks, and never beyond a few words.
 In one episode, "Officer of the Day", he appears with another soldier and his last name is said to be Carter or Willis (it is unclear who is being referred to).
 One of those names, however, applies to Roy Goldman (see above), thus one can assume that the name was merely a one-time usage.

 Perhaps because his appearances are so fleeting, the production staff may have been felt that Troy could be seen without distraction to the audience in settings other than the 4077th.
 In the episodes "For the Good of the Outfit" and "Dr. Pierce and Mr. Hyde", Dennis is General Clayton's jeep driver.
 In "Bombshells", he is an ambulance driver for the 8063rd MASH and does not seem to recognize B. J. Hunnicutt.

-The actor himself not only served as an extra and the "Dennis Troy" character, but was primarily on-set for the duration of the series as the stand in for McLean Stevenson, Wayne Rogers, then Mike Farrell, as they had similar stature and skin tone.
+The actor himself not only served as an extra and the "Dennis Troy" character, but was primarily on-set for the duration of the series as the stand in for McLean Stevenson, Wayne Rogers, then Mike Farrell, and Larry Linville, as they had similar stature and skin tone.